jfeist/QuantumAlgebra.jl/README.md

 # NOTE: This package is currently undergoing a major rewrite
 The current branch
 ([full_rewrite](https://github.com/jfeist/QuantumAlgebra.jl/tree/full_rewrite))
-corresponds to a major revision and apart from updated examples and documentation is mostly stable and well-tested by now.
+corresponds to a major revision and apart from updated documentation is mostly stable and well-tested by now.
 New users are encouraged to use this branch (install with `]add QuantumAlgebra#full_rewrite`).
 The biggest user-facing change compared to the main branch is that normal/canonical form is not enforced automatically, but has to be explicitly calculated (with `normal_form(x)`).

+**Update (July 15, 2021)**: The branch just gained the option to automatically transform to normal form by setting `QuantumAlgebra.auto_normal_form(true)`.
+This is quite convenient for interactive work.

 # Old README: